jadagit/jportage/README.md

 To use **jportage**, you can run it from the command line with various options.
 Here are the available options:

+- `-s, --sync`: Sync and update the Portage system.
+- `-b, --backup`: Create a backup of your system.
+- `-d, --debug`: Enable debugging mode.
+- `-c, --compression`: Configure compression settings.
-- `-h, --help`: Display the help message.
+- `-h, --help`: Display the help.
-- `-m, --menu`: Start the menu interface.
-- `-p, --pretend`: Enable pretend mode, no administrative actions are taken.

 ### Features